 Studies showed that our brain doesn’t differentiate between reality and simulation, which is why simulations are extensively used nowadays in training.

 Here at SkillGym, we push reality to the max by combining the use of artificial intelligence and interactive cinema in our Digital Role Plays in order to make the user learn without even noticing and improve his performance in conversational leadership.

 If you want to read more about our role plays, please explore the subject in more depth with our articles Digital Role Play Stripped Bare and 8 Ways Your Skills Will Improve by Practicing on Digital Role Plays.

 Interested in our approach in building leadership conversation?
 You may find this article on the curriculum for conversational leadership enlightening.

-If you are interested in knowing more about SkillGym and its Digital Role Plays, click here to book a free demo.
+If you are interested in knowing more about SkillGym and its Digital Role Plays, click here to book a 1-hour discovery call.